24/7 Support Line - Call Now

 • Continued Use: Individuals with ketamine addiction continue using the drug despite knowing about its negative impact on physical, psychological, or social well-being.

-• Abandonment of Social Activities: Individuals with a ketamine addiction draw out from social activities and hobbies to prioritize ketamine use and hide their compulsive behavior.
+• Abandonment of Social Activities: Individuals with a ketamine addiction withdraw from social activities and hobbies to prioritize ketamine use and hide their compulsive behavior.

 • Recurrent Use in Hazardous Situations: Repeated use in hazardous situations, such as driving under the influence, is a common indicator of dependency.

-• Developing Tolerance: Developing tolerance means individuals requiring higher doses of ketamine to achieve the same effects as their body gets used to the previous doses.
+• Developing Tolerance: Developing tolerance means individuals require higher doses of ketamine to achieve the same effects as their body gets used to the previous doses.

 Effects-of-Ketamine-Addiction